Kamran-Afzali/Kamran-Afzali.github.io/_posts/UNC_BIAS_2.md

 Here, $\mathbf{K}$ is the covariance matrix over the training inputs, $\mathbf{k}_*$ is the vector of covariances between the test point and training inputs, and $\sigma_n^2$ is the observation noise variance.
 Importantly, the predictive variance captures both **aleatoric uncertainty** (irreducible noise in data) and **epistemic uncertainty** (lack of knowledge due to limited data), offering a holistic view of model confidence.

-In practice, GPR scales poorly with dataset size due to the $O(n^3)$ inversion of the covariance matrix.
-Approximate methods such as sparse Gaussian processes or variational inference can mitigate this limitation, though they require more advanced implementation.

 ### Implementation in R